 - Free: unlimited tasks, unlimited plan members, 100 automations per month, templates, whiteboards, time tracking, sprint management, and 24/7 support

-- Unlimited: $9 per member per month, adding unlimited dashboards, 1,000 automations per month, and Agile reporting to the Free features.
+- Unlimited: $10 per member per month, adding unlimited dashboards, unlimited integrations, unlimited storage, and Agile reporting to the Free features.

 - Business: $19 per member per month, adding unlimited teams, advanced automations, advanced time tracking, and workload management to Unlimited’s feature set

 - Enterprise: a custom-priced solution that unlocks white labeling, enterprise API, MSA and HIPAA compliance, live onboarding, and a ClickUp success manager.

 If you choose to be billed yearly, you can save 45% on all the prices listed above.

 ClickUp offers a free plan, but not a free trial, so get started with the free plan today and upgrade as you see fit.

 #5 – Ayoa – Best for Turning Ideas Into Tasks